aregtech/areg-sdk/docs/DEVELOP.md

 ```

 ### Attributes
 _Attributes_ in services are data that clients can subscribe to get update notifications.
 The attributes are listed in the section `<AttributeList> ... </AttributeList>`.
-In this example the system notifies connected clients when the value of `SomeAttr1` is changed, i.e. the system checks whether the new value is equal or not, then updates and sends notification to all subscribed clients:
+In this example the system notifies connected clients when the value of `SomeAttr1` is changed, i.e. not equal to previous value:
 ```xml
 <Attribute DataType="SomeEnum" ID="15" Name="SomeAttr1" Notify="OnChange">
     <Description>An attribute to notify subscribers only when value is changed.</Description>
 </Attribute>
 ```

-In this example, the system notifies clients each time when the value is set, i.e. each time when the value is set, the system does not make any checks, it just sets the value and sends notification to all subscribed clients:
+In this example, the system notifies clients each time when the value is set, i.e. does not compare and check equality:
 ```xml
 <Attribute DataType="SomeStruct" ID="16" Name="SomeAttr2" Notify="Always">
     <Description>Another attribute to notify subscribers any time when value is set (maybe not changed).</Description>